nim-lang/Nim/doc/manual.md

 noreturn pragma
 ---------------
-The `noreturn` pragma is used to mark a proc that never returns.
+The `noreturn` pragma is used to mark a procedure that never returns.

 acyclic pragma